Discretization of Linear Problems in Banach Spaces: Residual Minimization, Nonlinear Petrov-Galerkin, and Monotone Mixed Methods: Analysis of the inexact method

 \section{Analysis of the inexact method}

 We now consider the \emph{tractable} approximation.
-The reflexive smooth setting guarantees that the semi-infinite mixed formulation~\eqref{eq:mixed1} introduced in Section~\ref{sec:reflexivesmooth} is well posed.
-For convenience, this formulation will be the starting point for our inexact method.
+The reflexive smooth setting guarantees that the semi-infinite mixed formulation~\eqref{eq:mixed1} introduced in Theorem~\ref{thm:ref_smooth} is well posed.
+For convenience, this formulation will be the starting point for the inexact method.

 In addition to $\mbbU_n\subset \mbbU$, let $\mbbV_m\subset \mbbV$ be a finite-dimensional subspace.
 We shall then consider:

 Because the nonlinear operator~$J_\mbbV$ is monotone, we refer to the above as a \emph{monotone mixed method}.